Availability and use of materials

 Materials of the Slavonic Library

 The materials in the Slavonic Library will be delivered mainly to the Slavonic Library reading room.
 Some of the materials will be delivered to the Special Collections Reading Room.
+Materials printed before 1800 will be delivered to the Special Collections Reading Room.
 Books that have been published before year 1950 will be delivered only as reading room loans.

 The loan period is four weeks.